NSR9/Panoptic_segementation/README.md

  * Now train the model to generate segmentation scale on these images with bounding boxes by generating attention maps over resnet.
  * For the final panoptic segmented image concatenate all the generated attention maps.

- This is the idea that I have now in regrads to how to proceed further on the project, These steps may change as i continue to learn.
+ This is the idea that I have now in regrads to how to proceed further on the project, These steps may change as I continue to learn.
 Thank you.